ELP Communications

 ELP Communications (formerly known as T.A.T.
-Communications Company, Embassy Television, Embassy Telecommunications, and Embassy Communications) was an American television production company that originally began in 1974.
+Communications Company, Embassy Television, Embassy Telecommunications, and Embassy Communications) was an American television production company founded in 1974 by Norman Lear and Jerry Perenchio.

 History

 Beginning

 ELP Communications was originally formed in 1974 as T.A.T.
 Communications Company when Norman Lear joined up with former talent agent Jerry Perenchio, a year before Bud Yorkin ended his partnership with Lear.
-"T.A.T." stood for the Yiddish phrase "Tuchus Affen Tisch", which meant "Putting one's ass on the line."
+"T.A.T." stood for the Yiddish phrase "Tuchus Affen Tisch" (תּחת אויפֿן טיש), which meant "Putting one's ass on the table."

 The first sitcom to be produced by T.A.T.
 Communications was The Jeffersons, which was spun off from the sitcom All in the Family in 1975.
+The company made its syndicated project with Mary Hartman, Mary Hartman through Rhodes Productions (a division of Filmways), only for the latter to withdraw support in order to get Norman Lear to launch its own syndicated unit.

 Acquisition of Avco Embassy and rename

-Television producer Norman Lear and his business partner Jerry Perenchio bought Avco Embassy Pictures Corporation in January 1982 and decided to drop the name "Avco" from the name to bring back the name Embassy Pictures and T.A.T.
-Communications Co. was renamed as Embassy Communications, Inc.
+Television producer Norman Lear and his business partner Jerry Perenchio bought Avco Embassy Pictures Corporation in January 1982 and decided to drop the name "Avco" from the name to bring back the Embassy Pictures name, and T.A.T.
+Communications Co. was thus renamed Embassy Communications, Inc.

-The television division was renamed as Embassy Television, a division name for his shows by the former T.A.T.
+The television division was renamed as Embassy Television, a division name for his shows produced by the former T.A.T.
 Communications such as The Jeffersons, One Day at a Time, and The Facts of Life.
 More shows were produced by Embassy Television such as the first two under the name: Square Pegs and Silver Spoons.
 The latter show ran five seasons, while the former ran one but developed a cult following.
 Who's the Boss? was piloted later in 1983 until airing in 1984.
 Embassy Television also produced Diff'rent Strokes's final season from Tandem Productions, which was eventually operated by Embassy.

-Embassy also held the TV rights to a majority of the Embassy theatrical library, syndicated under the umbrella title Embassy Night at the Movies.
+Embassy also held the television rights to a majority of the Embassy theatrical library, syndicated under the umbrella title Embassy Night at the Movies.
 Embassy Telecommunications was the television distribution arm of Embassy Television.
 They distributed off-net syndicated shows by Embassy Television and those by Tandem Productions and T.A.T.
 Communications.
 Tandem's PITS Films was folded into Embassy Telecommunications.